 Of all these questions, the last is probably the most important.

-Professional researchers usually belong to The Market Research Society (020 7490 4911).
-Before appointing an outsider, you will need to:
+Professional researchers usually belong to the Market Research Society.
+Before appointing an agency, you will need to:

-- Examine reports the person or agency has produced - if they are not confidential.
+- look at previous reports the agency has produced - if they are not confidential;

-- Draw up a brief describing exactly what you need to find out.
-The woollier the brief, the less value you are likely to get.
+- draw up a detailed brief describing exactly what you need to find out;

-- Decide whether you can work satisfactorily with the researcher or agency.
+- decide whether you can work with the researcher or agency;

-- Ask the daily rate and set a budget limit beyond which you will not go.
+- ask the daily rate and set a budget limit.

-7. How much can I trust the results as a basis for business decisions?
+7. How much can I trust the results of market research as a basis for business decisions?

-The more information you have, the more specific it is to your situation and the more up-to-date it is, the more reliable it is likely to be.
-It is important to understand, though, that regardless of how professionally it is conducted, market research can never entirely take the risk out of business decision making.
-Remember that you are ultimately in the driving seat of your own business and from time to time you will make unsecured decisions.
+The more information you have, the more specific it is and the more up-to-date it is, the more reliable it is likely to be.
+It is important to understand, though, that market research can never entirely take the risk out of business decision-making.
+You are in the driving seat of your own business and from time to time you will make unsecured decisions.
 Market research will almost certainly provide you with additional information and food for thought.

-The real challenge is how you interpret the results - and the big danger is refusing to quite believe the findings.
+The real challenge is how you interpret the results - and the big danger is refusing to believe the findings.
 Many small business managers fall into this trap and end up skewing the interpretation of the results to suit their own prejudices.
-If in doubt, extend the survey, or run another with a slightly modified questionnaire.
+If in doubt, run another survey with a modified questionnaire.

-8. How do I know when to stop researching and go for it?
+8. How do I know when to stop market research and go for it?

 When you are reasonably certain you know what customers think and how they are likely to react, go ahead.
-As a final cross-check, ask yourself three questions.
+As a final check, ask yourself three questions.

-Was your sample size adequate?
+- Was your sample size adequate?
 The smaller the sample, the less reliable the conclusions will be.
-The smallest sample should be 10% of one year's customers - 20% would be better.
-In any case, you should have surveyed at least 50.
+The smallest sample should be 10% of one year's customers.

-Are you sure nothing has happened since the survey to radically alter the situation?
-If in doubt, re-test the survey questionnaire.
-If the results look like being substantially different, run the whole survey again.
+- Are you sure nothing has happened since the survey to alter the situation?
+If in doubt, re-test the survey questionnaire or run the whole survey again.

-There is much truth in the saying that 'over-analysis leads to paralysis'.
-Getting the timing of a new marketing strategy right can sometimes be more critical than being certain you are doing exactly the right thing.
+There is some truth in the saying that over-analysis leads to paralysis.
+Getting the timing of a new marketing strategy right can be more critical than being certain you are doing the right thing.
 For example, a new line of Christmas goods must be in the shops in good time for the festive season.
 To delay while a detailed research programme was completed could mean missing the boat.
 Alternatively, a major investment in a new innovation would justify considerable pre-analysis.

-Unfortunately, there is no neat rule to follow about when to stop the research and get on with the project.
+There is no simple rule to follow about when to stop the research and get on with the project.
 This is one of those areas where you must be prepared to back your own judgement and experience.
 Research is there to give you clues.
 Ultimately it is you who must make the decision to move forward.